dalesnail/crow/README.md

 This feature is essentially like adding an alias to your .bashrc

-_When you create your first alias your "crowfile" will be generated.
-This will hold all of your aliases, as well as your default editor you would like for your files to be opened in.
+_When you create your first alias, your "crowfile" will be generated.
+This file will hold all of your aliases, as well as your default editor you would like for your files to be opened in.
 After creating your alias, `crow -a crowfile` will open your crowfile, and you can change what editor you will use.
 It defaults to Vim currently._

 ----
 #### To pull those files into your "nest":